Issaquah Middle School

 ASB – SOUND TECHNICIANS (DMQ) – YEARBOOK

-This year-long hybrid class is for students who are elected or appointed to ASB, or chosen as a Sound Technician.
-Admission to the class is by application and is based on student election results and teacher appointment.
+Admission to the class is by application only and is based on student election results and teacher appointment.
 Information about how to apply will be available in late spring.
+If elected or appointed students will become part of the yearlong hybrid ASB/Sound Technician/Yearbook class.
 Some students may have to drop other electives OR sign up for the Independent Health and PE 8 Option (this option is only available to grade 8).
 The Registrar will contact you to discuss a schedule change.

 INDEPENDENT HEALTH AND PE 8 (8th grade only)